luckyframework/lucky_cli/README.md

   end
 end

-# LuckyCli::Runner.run is below this
+# LuckyTask::Runner.run is below this
 ```

 This will create a task that can be run with `lucky app.send_daily_notifications`.